Job Market Candidates 2014-2015

 Robert Lester graduated from The University of Montana in the spring of 2010, with a BA in economics.
 His research interests include macroeconomics and labor economics and is in the process of completing his dissertation.
 In the fall of 2013 he taught Statistics for Economics.
 Personal website

-Eva VanLeemput is a fifth year doctoral student in the Economics Department at the University of Notre Dame.
-She received her B.A. in Economics (2010) at the Catholic University in Belgium and spent a semester abroad at Uppsala University in Sweden (2009).
-She specializes in development economics and international trade.
-Her current work focuses on quantifying the size of trade barriers within developing countries on agricultural trade patterns across countries.
+Eva VanLeemput Eva Van Leemput is a fifth year doctoral student in the Economics Department at the University of Notre Dame.
+She received her B.A. in Economics (2010) at the Catholic University of Leuven in Belgium and spent a semester abroad at Uppsala University in Sweden (2009).
+She specializes in macroeconomic development and international trade.
+Her job market paper quantifies the size and welfare impact of internal and external barriers to trade in India.
 Personal website

 Kathryn Wagner received her B.A. from Albion College with a double major in Mathematics and Economics and Management in 2006 and her M.A. in Economics from the University of Notre Dame in 2013.
 Her research interests are in applied microeconomics with fields of specialization in Labor, Public, and Health Economics.
 Her most recent paper focuses on the take-up and crowd-out rates of a Medicaid eligibility expansion for individuals with disabilities and potential fiscal consequences from such an expansion.
 Kathryn’s other research projects include public finance and education and hospital pricing behavior.
 In addition to working on her dissertation, she is also teaching ECON 30330: Statistics for Economics in the Spring semester of 2014 Personal website